gligneul/LuaWorkshop2018/slides.md

 ### Rewrite it in C

 - C-API is great, but...
-- Might be difficult to newcomers
+- Might be difficult for newcomers
 - Requires a lot of effort
 - It is hard to know in advance if it will be worth it